kubernetes/enhancements/keps/sig-architecture/4330-compatibility-versions/README.md

 We intend to introduce version compatibility and emulation options to Kubernetes control plane components to make upgrades safer by increasing the granularity of steps available to cluster administrators.

-We will introduce `--emulation-version` flag to emulate the behavior (APIs, features, ...) of a prior Kubernetes release version.
-We will also introduce a `--min-compatibility-version` flag to control which prior versions of Kubernetes a control plane component is compatible with (in terms of APIs, features, ...) and can be rolled back to.
+We will introduce a `--emulation-version` flag to emulate the capabiliites (APIs, features, ...) of a prior Kubernetes release version.
+When used, the capabilities available will match the emulated version.
+Any capabilities present in the binary version that were introduced after the emulation version will be unavailable and any capabilities removed after the emulation version will be available.
+This enables a binary version to emulate the behavior of a previous version with sufficient fidelity that interoperability with other system components can be defined in terms of the emulated version.

-When a emulation version is provided, the [Version skew policy](https://kubernetes.io/releases/version-skew-policy/) will apply to the emulation version instead of the binary version, allowing binary versions to be skipped when performing skip version upgrades, so long the upgrade transitions incrementally through emulation versions according to the supported version skew constraints.
+We will also introduce a `--min-compatibility-version` flag to control the minimum version a control plane component is compatible with (in terms of storage versions, validation rules, ...).
+When used, the component tolerates workloads that expect the behavior of the specified minimum compatibility version, component skew ranges extend based on the minimum compatibility version, and rollbacks can be performed back to the specified minimum compatibility version.

 ## Motivation